kuriakosant/youtube-to-mp3-converter-python-react/README.md

 # YouTube-to-MP3 Converter

-A simple web application that converts YouTube videos to MP3 format using a React frontend and a Python Flask backend.
+This project is a **YouTube to MP3 Converter** web application built with a **React frontend** and a **Flask backend**.
+The application allows users to enter a YouTube video URL, and in return, it provides an MP3 audio file that can be downloaded directly to their device.
 This project is open-source under the [MIT](./LICENSE).

 ## Features

 - Enter a YouTube video URL to convert the video to an MP3 file.